CosmicMind/Material/README.md

 ### Basic MaterialView

-To get started, we will introduce MaterialView, a lightweight UIView Object that has flexibility in mind.
+To get started, let's introduce MaterialView, a lightweight UIView Object that has flexibility in mind.
 Common controls have been added to make things easier.
 For example, let's make a circle view that has a shadow, border, and image.

 ![MaterialKitPreview](http://www.materialkit.io/github/img1.png)